Silent Migraine (Migraine Aura Without Pain)

 Silent migraine is not a separate type of migraine.
-The terms “silent” and “acephalgic” are descriptive terms, not diagnostic, used to describe a migraine attack without the headache phase of the attack – a migraine with no headache.
+However, it is an easy description of a migraine attack without the headache phase of the attack – a migraine with no headache.

 What are silent migraines?

 The typical phases of a migraine attack may include: